nicolas-yan/nicolas-yan.github.io/_posts/2015-09-01-reading-mlk-in-new-zealand.md

 ---
 layout: post
-title: "Reading MLK in New Zealand (The Atlantic)"
+title: "Reading MLK in New Zealand"
 date: 2015-09-01
 ---